 Q-Link has also expanded its news and information department by adding the Reuters NewsView Service.
-Updated every ten minutes, Reuters provides the latest news on nativery ten minutes, tional, international, weather and business developments.
+Updated every ten minutes, Reuters provides the latest news on national, international, weather and business developments.

 The Resource Center, RUN's popular education column, is now available on-line.
 Q-Link subscribers can view curriculum guides, teaching strategies, eduational applications and software reviews and can download programs.
+Did you know that Q-Link software, which lets you access

-Did you know that Q-Link software, which lets you access QuantumLink via modem, is now being bundled with each new 64C computer?
-Now, new owners can immediately new 64C computer?
+QuantumLink via modem, is now being bundled with each new 64C computer?
 Now, new owners can immediately experience the world of QuantumLink.